senocular/senocular.github.com/articles/js_implementing_for_loops.md

 currentScope = loopScope

 // Run the initialization for the loop setting the initial value of
 // the i variable to 0.
-For now this is happening in the loop's scope
+For now this is happening in loopScope and
-// and not for any specific loop iteration. forInit()
+// not for any specific loop iteration. forInit()

-// This variable tracks the current iteration's scope as we go
+// A variable tracks the current iteration's scope as we go through
-// through each loop iteration. let iterationScope
+// each loop iteration.
+let iterationScope

 // This is the first iteration scope.
 Despite being created after
-// loopScope, it gets created under loopScope's parent (global)
+// loopScope, it gets created under loopScope's parent (global) as a
-// rather than loopScope itself.
-Once it's created, it creates
+// sibling to loopScope rather than under loopScope itself.
+Once it's
-// variables for each of the tracked iterationVariables and sets them
+// created it creates variables for each of the tracked
-// to an initial value of the variable of the same name from the
+// iterationVariables list and sets them to an initial value of the
+// variable of the same name from the current scope, which right now
-// current scope, which in this case is loopScope and the values they
+// is loopScope and the values they currently have are the
-// currently have are the values initialized from forInit(). iterationScope = new Scope(currentScope.outer) for (const varName of iterationVariables) {
+// values initialized from forInit(). iterationScope = new Scope(currentScope.outer)
+for (const varName of iterationVariables) {
   const lastValue = currentScope.getVariableValue(varName)